AMSTerUsers/AMSTer_Distribution/README.md

-# MasTer Toolbox
+# AMSTer Software

-"If you need InSAR, MasTer it"
+AMSTer: SAR & InSAR Automated Mass processing Software for Multidimensional Time series "To crunch the SAR & InSAR mass processing"

-This repo contains the shell scripts, codes and doc required for installing and running MasTer.
+This repo contains the shell scripts, codes and doc required for installing and running AMSTer software (formerly named MasTer).
-(MasTer: InSAR automated Mass processing Toolbox for Multidimensional time series).

-MasTer is mostly based on 3 elements:
+ALSTer is mostly based on 3 elements:
-- an InSAR processor (MasTer Engine)
+- an InSAR processor (AMSTer Engine)
 - a time series processor (MSBAS; https://doi.org/10.4095/313749)
-- a set of mostly shell (bash) and some python scripts
+- a set of mostly shell (bash) and some python scripts (AMSTer Toolbox)

-MasTer is aiming at processing automatically a large number of interferometric pairs and feeding and running the MSBAS processor [Samsonov and d’Oreye, 2012, 2017; Samsonov et al., 2017, 2020] in order to obtain the desired 2D or 3D deformation maps and time series.
+AMSTer is aiming at processing automatically a large number of interferometric pairs and feeding and running the MSBAS processor [Samsonov and d’Oreye, 2012, 2017; Samsonov et al., 2017, 2020] in order to obtain the desired 2D or 3D deformation maps and time series.

-Of course, MasTer can also perform individual differential interferograms (for deformation measurement or DEM creation purposes).
+Of course, AMSTer can also perform individual differential interferograms (for deformation measurement or DEM creation purposes).

-MasTer can also create time series of coherence or amplitude maps coregistered on a Global Primary (both in radar geometry or in geographic coordinates).
+AMSTer can also create time series of coherence or amplitude maps coregistered on a Global Primary (both in radar geometry or in geographic coordinates).

-MasTer is able to process any type of SAR data (ERS1 & 2, EnviSAT, ALOS, ALOS2, RadarSAT, CosmoSkyMed, TerraSAR-X, TanDEM-X (incl. bistatic mode), Sentinel1 A & B (incl.
+AMSTer is able to process any type of SAR data (ERS1 & 2, EnviSAT, ALOS, ALOS2, RadarSAT, CosmoSkyMed, TerraSAR-X, TanDEM-X (incl. bistatic mode), Sentinel1 A & B (incl.
 SM mode), Kompsat5, PAZ, SAOCOM, ICEYE...).
-MasTer Engine is optimised to fit the needs of the MasTer tool, which benefitted from some of its unique specificities.
+AMSTer Engine is optimised to fit the needs of the AMSTer Toolbox, which benefitted from some of its unique specificities.

-Geocoded amplitude, coherence, interferometric phase and deformation maps are computed using MasTer Engine, a command line InSAR processor derived from the Centre Spatial de Liege (CSL) InSAR Suite (CIS)[Derauw, 1999; Derauw et al, 2019].
+Geocoded amplitude, coherence, interferometric phase and deformation maps are computed using AMSTer Engine, a command line InSAR processor derived from the Centre Spatial de Liege (CSL) InSAR Suite (CIS)[Derauw, 1999; Derauw et al, 2019].
+AMSTer in a former version was named MasTer.

-The MasTer Engine stays in continuous developments to catch up with new sensors and add new capabilities.
+The AMSTer Engine stays in continuous developments to catch up with new sensors and add new capabilities.
 It has interesting features such as :
 - the ability to perform absolute phase unwrapping or ionospheric mapping using the SplitBand interferometry [Bovenga et al., 2013; Libert & al. 2017],